unimelb/unimelb-design-system/README.md

 ### "Hot"

 This is the development mode, where a webpack dev server with *hot module replacement* runs in parallel to the app server.
-Working on bug fixes and new features is done with this mode.
-Start this server with
+This mode is for working on bug fixes and new features.
+Start the servers with:

     foreman start -f Procfile.hot

-Three servers will run in parallel (node.js, webpack and rack) and the entry point is available through a proxy at [http://localhost:7001/](http://localhost:7001/)
+Two servers run in parallel (node.js/webpack, and rack) and the entry point is available through a proxy at [http://localhost:7001/](http://localhost:7001/).

 ### "Cold"

-This mode is similar to development, it uses the same app server, but insteads uses the deployed CDN-hosted system assets rather than a local asset server.
-This mode is used for exporting a versioned static site to use in production.
+This mode uses the same app server as the *hot* mode, but uses the deployed CDN-hosted system assets rather than a local asset server.
+This mode is for exporting a versioned static site to use in production.

     foreman start -f Procfile.cold

-Only the app server is running in this mode, your entry point is [http://localhost:7000/](http://localhost:7000/)
+Only the app server runs in this mode, and the entry point is [http://localhost:7000/](http://localhost:7000/).

 ### Production

-This is what runs on [https://web.unimelb.edu.au](https://web.unimelb.edu.au) - the statically exported cold mode from above, saved by version to this repo under `/cold`.
-We were going to use this host multiple versions of the documentation (one for each deployed release of the system), but ran into a problem with maximum  heroku slug size and have only hosted v1.0 and the current version since then.
+This is what runs on [https://web.unimelb.edu.au](https://web.unimelb.edu.au) - the statically exported cold mode from above, saved by version to this repo in the `/cold` directory.
+We were going to use this to host multiple versions of the documentation (one for each deployed release of the system), but ran into a problem with maximum heroku slug size and have only hosted v1.0 and the current version since then.

     foreman start

-A basic rack server is running in this mode, as it does in prod on heroku.
-The entry point is [http://localhost:7000/](http://localhost:7000/)
+A basic rack server runs in this mode, as it does in production on heroku.
+The entry point is [http://localhost:7000/](http://localhost:7000/).
 Ideally the site will be migrated directly to S3 in the near future!

-## Deploying asset package
+## Building the assets

-A precompiled package of all target builds can be created by running
+A precompiled package of all target builds can be created by running:

     rake assets:build

-The compiled output can be found under /build
+The compiled output can be found in the `/build` directory.